Online Induction >> Safety Scorecard

 - Compliance Rate: for tracking how often your organization complies with safety regulations and requirements.

-- Safety Culture: to evaluate the company's commitment and attitude towards safety.
+- A Culture of Safety: to evaluate the company's commitment and attitude towards safety.
 This might include a measure of employee's perception of safety in the organization through a safety survey.

 View templates or create a safety scorecard using our platform